Knife: Blade

 Knife blades can be manufactured from a variety of materials, each of which has advantages and disadvantages.
 Carbon steel, an alloy of iron and carbon, can be very sharp.
 It holds its edge well, and remains easy to sharpen, but is vulnerable to rust and stains.
 Stainless steel is an alloy of iron, chromium, possibly nickel, and molybdenum, with only a small amount of carbon.
 It is not able to take quite as sharp an edge as carbon steel, but is highly resistant to corrosion.
 High carbon stainless steel is stainless steel with a higher amount of carbon, intended to incorporate the better attributes of carbon steel and stainless steel.
 High carbon stainless steel blades do not discolor or stain, and maintain a sharp edge.
-Laminated blades use multiple metals to create a layered sandwich, combining the attributes of both.
-For example, a harder, more brittle steel may be sandwiched between an outer layer of softer, tougher, stainless steel to reduce vulnerability to corrosion.
+Laminated blades use multiple metals to create a layered structure, combining the attributes of both.
+For example, a harder, more brittle steel may be pressed between an outer layer of softer, tougher stainless steel to reduce vulnerability to corrosion.
 In this case, however, the part most affected by corrosion, the edge, is still vulnerable.
 Damascus steel is a form of pattern welding with similarities to laminate construction.
 Layers of different steel types are welded together, but then the stock is manipulated to create patterns in the steel.